 The Mandela School Master's programme offers students a multi-disciplinary degree with a balance of theoretical and practical skills.
 The core curriculum is drawn from the disciplines of economics, political science and public management and is designed to address the challenge of driving effective reforms or establishing new public programmes.

 In 2014, while we were still known as the Graduate School of Development Policy and Practice, we initiated a two-year part-time degree aimed at senior officials from across Africa.
-This degree is still offered as the Mandela School, with a mix of intensive on-site and distance learning, ensuring participants need not reside in Cape Town.
-In the future, a full-time Master's degree may be offered for high-achieving graduates who are aiming for senior positions in the public sector.
+This degree is still offered with a mix of intensive on-site and distance learning, ensuring participants need not reside in Cape Town.
+From 2021, a full-time Master's degree will be offered for high-achieving graduates who are aiming for senior positions in the public sector.

 The Mandela School has capacity for a limited number of PhD students with preference given to those already familiar with the school's academic approach.